Spirit of the North

 The iconic polar bear inspired me with its symbolism, the folklore, and the myths associated with ursus maritimus.
 Finally, I felt I had something majestic that could work in my painting.
 At this point, I still wasn't sure of the story I could tell with this animal.

-The words I retained from my research on the polar bear were used them as a first layer in my painting; unfortunately, none are visible in the final result.
+I used words I retained from my research on the polar bear as a first layer in my painting; unfortunately, none are visible in the final result.
 Oh well!
 Still, I find it an interesting way to get a painting started, one I had not thought of previously.

 Over the words, I spread dabs of three or four different acrylic colours and then decided that I definitely needed white to soften the look and to suggest snow.